 From a design standpoint, the Pro Axle mirrors the rest of the Pro family.
 The most notable omission is magnets, which the Pro Axle does not include.

-Aside from that, construction, the raised rubberized logo, locking mechanism, and overall feel are very similar to the standard Pro collars.
+Aside from that, construction, the raised rubberized logo, locking mechanism, and overall feel are very similar to the other Pro collars.

 Who should buy it